52x52.org

 826NYC

-826NYC is a nonprofit organization dedicated to supporting students ages 6 to 18 with their creative adn expository writing skills, and to helping teachers inspire their students to write.
-Their services are structured around the belief that great leaps in learning can happen with one-on-one attention and that strong writing skills are fundamental to future success.Donate!
+826NYC is an organization dedicated to supporting students ages 6 to 18 with their creative and expository writing skills, and to helping teachers inspire their students.
+They believe that great leaps in learning happen with one-on-one attention and that strong writing skills are fundamental to future success.
+Donate!

 Do you already donate to this charity or have another in mind you’d like to help out?
 Give to whomever you wish!
 The charities highlighted each week are suggestions, but by all means help any cause you believe in.